Electricity Corporation of New Zealand: Division

-All three remain in existence, along with Contact Energy and Transpower.
+All three remain in existence, along with Contact Energy and Manawa Energy (formerly Trustpower, which was split into an electrical retailer business and a separate generation company (Manawa).
+The retail arm was sold to Mercury).

 ECNZ was originally proposed to be wound up by 2009, but resolving the few remaining land title issues has taken years longer than originally expected.